-The Minnesota Child Support Enforcement Division bases the Child Support
+The Minnesota Child Support Division bases the Child Support

 Guidelines Calculator on the Minnesota Child support guidelines statute, which became effective Jan.
 1, 2007.

 The calculator is intended to be used to estimate the amount of child support that the court may order on

 a case.
 This calculator is for informational and educational use only and is

 not a substitute for the child support guidelines.

 The court has the final authority to determine the amount of a child support